 Students analyze, discuss and write about the literature of a particular genre, author or period.
 The course content varies and may include the following: Classical mythology, contemporary novels, mystery or crime fiction, historical novels, Western fiction, women writers, and Black and Chicano literature.
 The emphasis of each course is understanding the themes, conventions and techniques of the writers within the genre.
 The aim is to assist students in recognizing the ways in which literature reflects and challenges the values of its audience.
 Course may be repeated for credit with different topics.
-Prerequisite: ENGL& 101, grade of 2.0 or above; or permission of instructor.
-SFCC only: Recommended minimum reading placement score: COMPASS 80, ASSET 40.
+Prerequisite: Minimum of 2.0 in ENGL& 101 or permission of instructor.
 (SCC, SFCC)